sstabellini/FuSa/interfaces.md

 # Hypercalls exposed to all DomUs

-These hypercalls are unused by dom0less DomUs, however, they are still exposed to all domUs.
+These hypercalls are unused by dom0less domUs, however, they are still exposed to all domUs.

 - memory_op